mps-youtube/pafy/docs-sphinx/index.rst

-The :func:`Pafy.getbest` and :func:`Pafy.getbestaudio` methods are a quick way to access the highest quality streams for a particular video without needing to query the stream lists
+The :func:`Pafy.getbest` and :func:`Pafy.getbestaudio` methods are a quick way to access the highest quality streams for a particular video without needing to query the stream lists.

 .. function:: Pafy.getbest([preftype="any"][, ftypestrict=True])